 Physical Comfort and Pleasure

-By lying on clothing, the cat has an additional barrier of protection.
+Your cat may also like to use your clothing as a pillow or mattress.
+Cats may not enjoy dozing on the floor as it is too hard.
+By lying on clothing, your cat has an additional barrier of protection.
 This comfort, coupled with the familiar scent, will often lull a cat into sleep.

 The cat may nuzzle into your worn clothing, creating blankets.
 The more enveloped the cat is, the safer it feels.
 A cat will try to distract itself from as many external stimuli as possible while sleeping.

 Territory and Ownership

 Your cat may be trying to claim your clothing as its own property.
 Felines operate a finders-keepers policy.
 If they see something new and interesting, they will quickly claim it as their own.

 You may find a cat lying on your cellphone, laptop, or other items that you use regularly.
 This is your cat trying to claim the object for itself, so the cat may be pleading for additional one-on-one attention.

 Cats are drawn to small spaces and different areas.
 If you leave a garment of clothing on a bed, then your cat will make a beeline for it.
 Newness and novelty create interest and excitement for a cat.

 Test this theory by leaving a sheet of plain white paper on a large, colored carpet.
 Almost all cats will immediately wander over and sit on this paper.
 Felines are instinctively drawn to ant differences in their surroundings.